beati/gameio/README.md

-# Multiplayer online real time game experiment

-Experimental code for online real time game
+# SDL bindings for go